-You cannot claim workers compensation for stress for a psychological injury without acceptable medical evidence that your psychological or psychiatric disorder has resulted from your employment.
-A medical certificate for work stress is not enough or claim psychological injury workers compensation.
-You will need an assessment by an accredited specialist to determine whether you are eligible.
-Your personal injury lawyer will arrange this for you but will also tell you that claims for psychological injury in the workplace are made less frequently than those for physical injury at work.
-The reason is because claims for psychological injury workers compensation can be much more complex, with lower chances of eventual return to work and longer periods of time off work.
-Psychological injury claims can greatly affect the wellbeing of the worker who has been injured, the employer, and in the end, the community(1)
+You cannot claim workers comp for a psychological injury without being able to provide acceptable medical evidence that your psychological or psychiatric disorder has resulted from your employment.
+A medical certificate for mental stress is not enough to claim comp for a psychiatric injury sustained at work.
+You will need to fill in forms, be assessed by an accredited specialist to determine whether you are eligible.
+Your lawyer will arrange this for you but will also tell you that claims for work related psychiatric injury are made less frequently than those for physical injury.
+The reason is because claims for psychiatric injury workers comp can be much more complex, with lower chances of eventual return to your usual employment and longer periods of time off work.
+Psychological (psychiatric) injury claims can greatly affect the wellbeing of the worker who has been injured, employers, and in the end, the community(1)

 Where Psychological Compensation Claims Fail

-If your psychological problem is caused (or is mainly caused) by reasonable management action, then a claim for psychological injury workers compensation will not be accepted.
-This means that any action by your boss or manager to demote, transfer, dismiss or retrench you will not be accepted as a reason for your psychological stress or problem if your boss can successfully argue that such actions were reasonable.
+If your mental health problem is caused (or is mainly caused) by reasonable management action by your employer, then your employer can claim no liability and your claim for psychiatric injury workers comp will not be accepted.
+This means that any action by bosses or employers to demote, transfer, dismiss or retrench a worker will not be accepted as a reason for psychiatric injury if it can be successfully argued that such actions were reasonable.
 If your employer wants you to participate in an appraisal of your performance, this can also be deemed ‘reasonable action’.
-Your personal injury lawyer will be able to advise you about your particular case and what compensation payouts for psychological injury are likely to be, so don’t hesitate to make contact as soon as possible if you sustain a psychological injury at work.
+Your Sydney lawyers will be able to advise you about your particular case and what compensation amount a payout for psychological injury is likely to be, so don’t hesitate to make contact as soon as possible if you sustain a psychological injury at work.

-They will help you to lodge any claims for psychological injury in the workplace, so don’t hesitate to contact PK Simpson and a lawyer will talk you through the process of your particular case.
+Your lawyers will help you to complete forms and lodge any claims for psychiatric injury in the workplace, so don’t hesitate to contact PK Simpson and a lawyer will talk you through the process of your particular case.

 Psychological Damage & Worker’s Compensation

-Expert personal injury lawyers know that it’s much less complicated to establish negligence in cases of physical injury than it is for claims of psychological damage, because the latter is complex and much harder to prove.
-Sadly, the person making the claims is often the reason for this, because they don’t fully understand the cause of their psychological injury – it’s intangible, and can be hard to connect the cause of the damage to the incident or incidents.
+Expert workers comp injury lawyers know that it’s much less complicated to establish negligence in cases of physical injury than it is for claims of psychiatric damage, because the latter is complex and much harder to prove.
+Sadly, the person making the claim is often the reason for this, because they don’t fully understand the cause of their injury – it’s intangible, and can be hard to connect the cause of the damage to the incident or incidents.

 With workplace claims of psychological damage, an employee might have been reluctant to tell anyone about an incident for fear of losing their job.
-In this case, telling the employer would be difficult for them.
-Then there’s the stigma surrounding mental distress and illness, which makes people reticent about disclosing their psychological damage.
-If the employer is not aware of the employee’s psychological damage or mental difficulties, it makes it hard to establish employer negligence.
-Being unaware of the stress the employee is undergoing means the employer cannot take any reasonable, preventative steps.
+In this case, telling the employer or employers would be difficult for them.
+Then there’s the stigma surrounding mental conditions which makes people reticent about disclosing their psychological damage.
+If employers are not aware of their employee’s psychiatric damage or mental difficulties, it makes it hard to establish employer negligence.
+Being unaware of the distress the employee is undergoing means employers cannot take any reasonable, preventative steps.

-No Win – No Fee – and at PK Simpson, your personal injury lawyer will arrange and pay for all medical reports, so there is no financial strain on your part –
+No Win – No Fee – and at PK Simpson, your workers comp lawyer will arrange and pay for all medical reports for free, so there is no financial strain on your part –

 We also win over 99 percent of cases!